denten-books/plain-text/1-metaphor.md

 electronic reading.
 We believe we are handling a book.
 Our ideas about reading and interpretation subsequently rely on that initial physical point of contact with paper.
 But when reading electronically, we are handling something other than print material.
-The resemblance to paper guides our intuitions about the possibilities of the medium: the ability to scroll, bookmark, or turn pages.
+The semblance to paper guides our intuitions about the possibilities of the medium: the ability to scroll, bookmark, or turn pages.
 We have far fewer intuitions about the affordances of inscription at the micromolecular level.
 As we "turn the page" an electric charge crosses the